 Despite of the scale of this surgery, there is surprisingly little pain.
 You may return to work in a few days and resume most of your normal activities within a week or two.
 Your breasts will settle into a natural shape in a few months.
 The nipple sensations (if affected) improve after a few months.
 The pressure garment must be worn as instructed for at least 4 to 6 weeks after surgery.
-Although the incisions will be permanently visible, they will fade & can usually be placed so that one can wear low-cut tops.However, you must bear in mind that over time, the effects of gravity and aging will (relentlessly) continue.
+Although the incisions will be ly visible, they will fade & can usually be placed so that one can wear low-cut tops.However, you must bear in mind that over time, the effects of gravity and aging will (relentlessly) continue.

 You may have a detailed discussion about this during your personal consultation.
 Some of the possible complications include – anaesthesia related complications, infection, delayed skin healing, hematoma, altered nipple sensation, may affect breast feeding (esp. if free nipple-areolar graft done), asymmetry etc.